citusdata/citus_docs/use_cases/multi_tenant.rst

 Being able to rebalance data in the Citus cluster allows you to grow your data size or number of customers and improve performance on demand.
 Adding new machines allows you to keep data in memory even when it is much larger than what a single machine can store.

 Also, if data increases for only a few large tenants, then you can isolate those particular tenants to separate nodes for better performance.
-(Tenant isolation is a feature of Citus Enterprise edition.)
+(Tenant isolation is a feature of our :ref:`cloud_topic`.)

 To scale out your Citus cluster, first add a new worker node to it.
 On Azure Database for PostgreSQL - Hyperscale (Citus), you can use the Azure Portal to add the required number of nodes.
 Alternatively, if you run your own Citus installation, you can add nodes manually with the :ref:`citus_add_node` UDF.